-One of the top ways to do well in the search engines is to provide relevant content.
-Done right this gives you all kinds of content for the search engines to index, get relevant backlinks with less effort and retain your visitors.
+One of the top ways to do well in search engines is to provide relevant content.
+Done right this gives you all kinds of content for the search engines to index, get relevant backlinks with less effort, and retain your visitors.

 But, as Ewan Brown from Aberdeen web design company, Azzurro Blu explains, one of the hardest parts is figuring out what to write about.
 Coming up with new topics can be really, really tedious.
 So what can you do to make it easier?

 One of my personal favorite resources is to look at how people are finding my site right now.
 This might seem redundant, as you’re looking at topics you’re already getting content on, but the results might surprise you.